cloudcreate-dk/essentials-components/README.md

 ```

 ## EventStore asynchronous Event polling

-You can also poll for events using the `EventStore` event polling mechanism, which allows you to subscribe to any point in an EventStream related to a
-given type of Aggregate:
+You can also poll for events using the `EventStore` event polling mechanism, which allows you to subscribe to any point in an EventStream related to a given type of Aggregate:

 ```
+var orders = AggregateType.of("Order");
 disposableFlux = eventStore.pollEvents(orders, // Aggregatetype
                                            GlobalEventOrder.FIRST_GLOBAL_EVENT_ORDER,
                                            Optional.empty(),